dani-amirtharaj/AR-Lock/README.md

 # AugmentedLock

-Developed an Augmented Reality Authentication Mechanism that allows users to authenticate themselves by interacting with a keypad generated on a real-world surface of the user's choice.
+Developed an Augmented Reality Authentication Mechanism that allows users to authenticate themselves by interacting with a virtual keypad generated on a real-world surface of the user's choice.

 This is a simple testing interface that allowed me to test different input key patterns.

 ![alt text](https://github.com/dani-amirtharaj/AugmentedLock/blob/master/gif/2yi5ze.gif "Part 1")

-This is a demo of the actual Authentication Mechanism using the input key I entered above.
+This is a demo of the actual Authentication Mechanism.
 First the user places a virtual keypad on a surface of their choice.

 ![alt text](https://github.com/dani-amirtharaj/AugmentedLock/blob/master/gif/2yi6dj.gif "Part 2")